Sociology of Children and Childhood

 The new Sociology of Children and Childhood starts from the assumption that children are active participants; rather than simply responding to the demands, instructions, or interpretations of adults.

 Until the late 1980s, sociologists tended to include children in studies as passive objects in an adult-controlled process of socialization and as causes or victims of social problems.

 "Treacherous though memory is, it seems to me the chief means we have of discovering how a child's mind works."
 "The child and the adult live in different worlds." --George Orwell, "'Such, Such Were the Joys'"

 Lenzer, Gertrud "Children's Studies:

 Objectives of a course on sociology of childhood: -

-To understand more fully the differences between sociological and psychological
+To understand more fully the differences between sociological and psychological perspectives on childhood.

-- To become familiar with examples of cultural artifacts created by, for, or with
+To become familiar with examples of cultural artifacts created by, for, or with children.

 I am not yet born; forgive me

 I am not yet born; O fill me